 Once your surgery is complete, you will need someone to drive you home.
 Your doctor will provide you with protective sunglasses or eye shields to prevent you from rubbing your eyes at night.
 You’ll also receive eye drops.
 Your doctor will want to see you again within the next few days to make sure that your eyes are healing properly.

 It is important to have realistic expectations when considering LASIK.
 Medical Eye Specialists offers LASIK as a way to reduce or eliminate your need for glasses.
 In some cases glasses may still be needed to read or drive.
-Dr. Sheehan is dedicated to offering you the safest possible option with maximal benefit based on your complementary evaluation.
+Dr. Sheehan is dedicated to offering you the safest possible option with maximal benefit based on your complimentary evaluation.
 Like any surgical procedure, LASIK can result in complications.
 Thankfully, the vast majority of these complications are mild, and many will resolve on their own.
 Dr. Sheehan will review all risks and benefits in person to help you make an informed decision.

 The cost of LASIK varies depending on your eye’s unique anatomy.
 We want to make sure you receive the most accurate price possible before undergoing the procedure.
 If you are interested in LASIK, contact Medical Eye Specialists today for a no-obligation consultation.
 We’ll let you know if you’re a candidate for the procedure, as well as the anticipated cost.
 We’ll also discuss financing options.
 Your vision is important to us.